jonathan-vella/azure-arc-enabled-sql-server/README.md

   - Access to `*.<region>.arcdataservices.com`
 - **Resource providers**: `Microsoft.AzureArcData` and `Microsoft.HybridCompute` must be registered
 - **Arc Connected Machine agent**: Must be installed and running in full mode

+## Unsupported Configurations

+The following configurations are **not supported** by Azure Arc-enabled SQL Server:

+- SQL Server running in containers
+- SQL Server editions: Business Intelligence
+- SQL Server 2008 (10.0.x), SQL Server 2008 R2 (10.50.x), and older versions
+- SQL Server in Azure Virtual Machines (use native Azure management instead)
+- SQL Server instance names containing a `#` symbol
+- An Always On availability group where one or more replicas is on a failover cluster instance
+- SQL Server Reporting Services (SharePoint Mode)
+- Private Link connections to the Azure Arc data processing service (`<region>.arcdataservices.com`)
+- Multiple instances of SQL Server installed on the same host with the same instance name
+- DBCC CLONEDATABASE on default extension installation (requires [least privilege mode](https://learn.microsoft.com/en-us/sql/sql-server/azure-arc/configure-least-privilege))

+For detailed information, see [Unsupported configurations](https://learn.microsoft.com/en-us/sql/sql-server/azure-arc/overview#unsupported-configurations).

 ## Important Notes